-“I appreciate when somebody says ‘Love thy neighbor as thyself,’ they think they are referring above and beyond themselves…Nevertheless, to a Darwinian evolutionist it can be seen that such reference is truly without foundation.
+“I appreciate when somebody says ‘Love thy neighbor as thyself,’ they think they are referring above and beyond themselves…Nevertheless, to a Darwinian evolutionist, it can be seen that such a reference is true without foundation.

 “Morality is just an aid to survival and reproduction…an ephemeral product of the evolutionary process, just as are other adaptations.
 It has no existence or being beyond this, and any deeper meaning is illusory.”

 Decades later, Ruse, a staunch Darwinist (but not as grumpy as Richard Dawkins), propounded the same thing by saying that